platformsh/platformsh-docs/overview/cli/README.md

 ![Platform Cli Logged In](images/platform-cli-logged-in.png)

-Once you have the cli installed, run `platform list` to see all of the available commands.
+Once you have the CLI installed, run `platform list` to see all of the available commands.

 ![Platform Cli List](images/platform-cli-list.png)